OSeMOSYS/osemosys_global/docs/contributing.md

 The directory structure of OSeMOSYS Global follows the recommended [snakemake directory structure](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
-The figure below highlights how structure and where contributors can look for information.
+The figure below highlights the structure and where contributors can look for information.

 ``` bash